The Federation of Burial and Cremation Authorities (FBCA) provides services

 Following detailed consideration, the Executive Committee of the Federation of Burial and Cremation Authorities has agreed to update the “Code of Cremation Practice” in order to ensure clarity of the guidance.

-The updated Code can be accessed by going to the FBCA website at http://www.fbca.org.uk/
+The updated Code can be accessed by clicking the link below

 The changes will come into effect with immediate effect and copies of the 2014 version of the Code should be removed from display in public and staff areas of crematoria and replaced with the current version which indicates that it is published in August 2017.